-You might have heard of Brasov linked to Bran Castle, or to the story of Dracula from Transylvania.
+You might have heard of Brasov linked to Bran Castle, or to the story of Dracula from Transylvania, but there is so much more to do and enjoy here.

 This is the first thing you will see while getting closer to Brasov, whether you get there by car, bus or train: its own big “Hollywood” sign, letting you know you’re in Brasov.

-This is one of the two such signs in Transylvania – the other one is at Rasnov, another small town next to Brasov, within the same County.
+This is located on the Tampa hill, and is one of the two such signs in Transylvania – the other one is at Rasnov, another small town next to Brasov, within the same County.

-You can either take the cable car, or enjoy a short hike up the Tampa Hill in order to get to the belvedere point, where you can take pictures behind the Sign and enjoy a panoramic view of the entire town of Brasov.
+You can either take the cable car, or enjoy a short hike up the Tampa Hill in order to get to the belvedere point, where you can take pictures behind the sign and enjoy a breathtaking panoramic view of the entire town of Brasov.

-Probably the most iconic symbol of Brasov itself, the Black Church is a Gothic cathedral almost devoured by fire during the 14th century.
+Probably the most iconic symbol of Brasov, the Black Church is a Gothic cathedral almost devoured by fire during the 14th century.
+Fortunately, it is still standing – and it’s as imposing as beautiful as ever.

 Situated in the Old Town, this medieval church is a magnificent building with huge cultural, architectural and historical value for Romania.